 Interactive play ideas for indoor days

-We change up games to keep our parrot engaged.
-Puzzle feeders and foraging boxes challenge their minds and reward them.
-Mirror play and music sessions encourage vocal play and movement.
+We change up games to keep our parrot engaged and mentally stimulated.
+Puzzle feeders and foraging boxes challenge their minds while rewarding their instincts.
+Mirror play and music sessions encourage vocal fun, movement, and confidence.

-In apartments, we use soft timers and avoid loud noises.
-Games like bouncing a toy or tapping a bell in rhythm are fun and don’t disturb neighbours.
+In apartments, we use soft timers and avoid loud noises to keep things peaceful.
+Simple games like gently bouncing a toy or tapping a bell in rhythm provide excitement without disturbing neighbours.
+These small, playful routines help prevent boredom and bring positive energy into our home.

 Outdoor time and supervised exploration for enrichment